 Hours: Open Daily, Sunrise to Sunset

-Location: The main entrance is via a trail from a 6-car parking lot on Sherwood Avenue opposite Nutmeg Drive.
+Location: The main entrance is via a trail on Sherwood Avenue opposite Nutmeg Drive.
 You can also enter the sanctuary by a 50-foot-wide, tree-shaded right of way adjacent to the Greenwich Woods Nursing Home on King Street, where parking is available on the south side of the Greenwich Woods parking lot by the stone wall.